sbslee/fuc/docs/cli.rst

    $ fuc fucexist -h
    usage: fuc fucexist [-h] [paths ...]

    This command will check whether files/dirs exist.
-It will look for stdin if there are no arguments (e.g. $ cat files.list | fuc fucexist).
+It will return 'True' if they exist and 'False' otherwise.
+The command will look for stdin if there are no arguments (e.g. $ cat files.list | fuc fucexist).

    positional arguments:
      paths       file/dir paths (default: stdin)